 Collaborate to succeed

 We should start enabling a system that drives strong collaboration between marketing and sales at each stage of the funnel.
 It’s calling for a custom dialogue.
 More and more marketing [teams] should look at B2B buyers as human beings, not just a job title.
 The most effective way to engage them is by pursuing an emotional response.
-Content can be used to inform or educate and entertain and inspire to build a lasting memory.’
+Content and marketing events can be used to inform or educate and entertain and inspire to build a lasting memory.’

 Head of Marketing, APAC at Kyndryl